tolauwae/phd-thesis/src/foundations/foundations.typ

 ...

-== A reflective debugger for #stlc
+== An intercession debugger for #stlc

 // change variable value
 Our debuggers so far have only observed the execution of a program, without interceding in it.
-However, many debuggers support some form of _reflection_ @maes87 @papoulias13, where they change the program's execution.
+//However, many debuggers support some form of _reflection_ @maes87 @papoulias13, where they change the program's execution.
+Yet, it is quite common for debuggers to support changing the value of variablesi @gdb @stallman88:debugging, or influence the control flow of the program @lauwaerts22:event-based-out-of-place-debugging @stallman88:debugging @alter.

 ...